Building a chatbot with multiple AI providers using AI Configs

 Online evals are considered

-You won’t know if your AI is giving good answers unless you measure it.
-Consider adding online evaluations once you’re live.
-See when to add online evals for guidance.
+You will not know if your AI is giving good answers unless you measure it.
+Consider adding online evaluations once you are live.
+Read when to add online evals for guidance.

 You’re experimenting with prompts

-If you’re tweaking prompts daily, hardcoding them is painful.
+If you are updating prompts frequently, hardcoding them can slow iteration.
 AI Configs let you test different prompts without redeploying.

 Example: You run a customer support chatbot.
 You want to test whether a formal tone or casual tone works better.
 With AI Configs, you create two variations and switch between them from the dashboard.